 Young Artists Group – composed of auditionees age 20 through age 25.

 Audition fees are $20.00 for soloists.
 For ensembles of two or more (choral, instrumental or dance) the audition fee is $30.00, with the understanding that the group will also pay any incidental expenses necessary to its performance.
 Full payment must accompany the application form.
 Audition fees are not refundable.

 3. Soloists who have appeared on a Junior Philharmonic program one season are not eligible to audition for the solo performance the following season.

 4. Soloists who need an accompanist or sound recording must supply his/her own.
 Dixon Hall is equipped with a tape deck and compact disc player.

 5. Junior Philharmonic keys will be presented only to students who have both auditioned and performed in recital.
 For ensembles, all members who both audition and perform will receive a key; however, if the ensemble is outstanding and the board awards a cash prize and/or plaque to the group, only a single award will be presented.

 Selections listed on the application form must be the ones performed at the auditions.
 Please print the audition application and send it with the audition fee to: P.O.
 Box 13095, New Orleans, LA 70185-3095.

 Please make checks payable to: Junior Philharmonic Society of New Orleans.

-On the day of the auditions, instrumental auditionees will perform two pieces but must bring 2 copies of the music( the original score and a xeroxed copy ) for the three pieces listed on the application form; the first piece to be performed is chosen by the student, and the judges will choose the second piece from the remaining two titles.
-For lengthy pieces-There is a time limit and the student may not be able to play the entire piece, a bell will be rung to stop the performance.
+On the day of the auditions, instrumental auditionees will perform two pieces from different musical periods.
+You must bring 2 copies of the music( the original score and a xeroxed copy ) listed on the application form; the first piece to be performed is chosen by the student and will be played in it’s entirety.
+The second piece the student may not be able to play the entire piece, a bell will be rung to stop the performance.